-First, the railway system and stakeholders need to deliver new services which bring at the core of this transformation rail as the mobility engine for attractive multi-modal journeys:
+First, the railway system and stakeholders need to deliver new services which at the core of this transformation, place rail as the mobility engine for attractive multi-modal journeys:

-- Smart Integration for door-to-door Mobility - Rail as the backbone of a green freight logistic chain
+- Smart Integration for Railways within Door-to-Door Mobility; - Rail as the Backbone of a Green Freight Logistic Chain.

-Second, the railways system should transform its internal processes and optimise its operations in order to exploit its genuine network advantages in embracing digitalisation and automation:
+Second, the railway system will transform its internal processes and optimise its operations in order to exploit its genuine network advantages in by embracing digitalisation and automation:

-- Connected and open rail framework for the European mobility - Network Management Planning and Control - Environmentally Friendly and Attractive Sustainable Mobility
+- Connected and Open Rail Framework for European Mobility; - Network Management Planning and Control; - Environmentally Friendly and Attractive Sustainable Mobility.

-Third, the railway should research innovative assets that have the potential to create capabilities for the railways (and beyond) that are not possible today, as high speed did in the 1970s:
+Third, the railway will research and reveal innovative assets that have the potential to create capabilities for the railways (and beyond) that are not possible today, as high speed did in the 1970s:

-- Assets for Automated and/or Autonomous and/or remotely piloted Operations - Smart Asset Management and maintenance of the future - Non-Traditional and Emerging Transport Models and Systems will focus on core innovation - Railways Digital Twin, Simulation & Virtualisation
+- Assets for Automated and/or Autonomous and/or Remotely Piloted Operations; - Smart Asset Management and Maintenance of the Future; - Non-traditional and Emerging Transport Models and Systems; - Railways Digital Twin, Simulation & Virtualisation.